No One (2 Unlimited song): Music video

-The accompanying music video for "No One" was directed by La La Land.
-It was shot by the Great Barrier Reef in Australia and features Anita and Ray performing on the beach.
-Sometimes Ray also performs in a tropical forest.
-"No One" was later published on 2 Unlimited's official YouTube channel in December 2013, and had generated more than 3 million views as of January 2023.
+The accompanying music video for "No One" was directed by British production company La La Land.
+It was shot by the Great Barrier Reef in Australia and features Anita and Ray performing on the beach or in a tropical forest.
+"No One" was later made available on 2 Unlimited's official YouTube channel in 2013, and had generated more than 6.3 million views as of early 2025.

 Appearances

-The melody of this song was also sampled in 1994 single by Serbian group Moby Dick with name "Kralj kokaina" ("King of Cocaine").
+The melody of the song was also sampled in 1994 single by Serbian group Moby Dick with name "Kralj kokaina" ("King of Cocaine").